Karen starring in Tennessee Williams’ West Coast Premiere of Baby Doll at The Fountain Theatre in Los Angeles, CA (June 29 thru October 30, 2016).

 The Whip still #1 on the Book Soup Bestseller List for a 2nd week in a row.
 See the list.

 Fountain Theatre Actress Karen Kondazian at Book Soup.
 Read the announcement.

-Book tour for The Whip begins in Watsonville, CA. Read more here.
+The Whip book tour for The Whip begins in Watsonville, CA. Read more here.

-Read the Watsonville’s Register-Pajaronian article.
+Read the Watsonville’s Register-Pajaronian article on The Whip.